Cheryl St. John

-Cheryl St. John is a best-selling author of romance fiction, located in Omaha, Nebraska.
+Cheryl St. John is an American author of romance fiction, located in Omaha, Nebraska.

 Biography

 Cheryl St. John is a romance author primarily known for her books through Harlequin and Silhouette.
 Rain Shadow, her first book, was nominated for the Romance Writers of America’s RITA Award, Romantic Times Best Western Historical, and Affaire de Coeurs Best American Historical Romance.

 In 2005 St. John's novel His Secondhand Wife earned another RITA Award nomination.
 Many of St.John's Special Editions have made Waldenbooks Top Ten.
 Land of Dreams, The Magnificent Seven, and Prairie Wife have won Romantic Timess Reviewers Choice Awards.
 Her anthology, Big Sky Brides, reached #35 on The New York Times list.